Workflow Configuration

 1. Multiple routing events on a single screening node, each connected to a different downstream node.
 The screening's onComplete, onNotInterested, and onDeliveryFailed events fan out to three different engagement journeys.

 2. In-conversation pathways via answer routes.
-The nmc-pin question branches mid-conversation: candidates without an active PIN are asked a follow-up about whether they're in the process of registering, and that follow-up can end the conversation early (which fires onNotInterested).
+The nmc-pin question branches mid-conversation: candidates without an active PIN are asked a follow-up about whether they're in the process of registering, and that follow-up can end the conversation early via ROUTE_TO paired with CLOSE_CONVERSATION.

 3. Content-based branching post-screening.
 A condition node routes London candidates to a London-specific compliance pack, and everyone else to the standard one.